 Presentation of the Region

-Malopolska is one of the 16 regions in Poland, strategically located in the southern part of the country, bordering with Slovakia and nearly with Czechia.
-It is adjacent to European horizontal route E40, which efficiently connects its capital – Kraków, to the highly industrialised Upper Silesia Region (40 minutes), and Germany (210 minutes).
-It covers an area of over 15k. km2 and is populated by over 3,4m. of which 800k. inhabit Kraków.
+Małopolska is one of 16 regions in Poland, strategically located in the southern part of the country, bordering with Slovakia and nearly with Czechia.
+It is adjacent to European horizontal route E40, which efficiently connects its capital – Kraków, to the highly industrialised Upper Silesia Region (40 minutes), Germany (210 minutes) and Ukraine (160 minutes).
+It covers an area of over 15k. square kilometres and is populated by over 3,4m. people of which 800k. inhabit Kraków.

-Małopolska is the most frequently visited region in Poland (over 17m. annually, pre-COVID).
-Krakow airport is the second busiest in Poland (over 8m. passengers annually, pre-COVID).
-Apart from Krakow, regional biggest social and tourist joints are Tarnów, Nowy Sącz, Wieliczka (salt mine), Oświęcim (Auschwitz), Zakopane (mountain resort).
+Małopolska is the most frequently visited region in Poland with 20,8m. domestic and foreign tourists annually (as of 2023).
+Krakow airport is the second busiest in Poland with over 11m.passengers annually (as of 2024).
+Apart from Krakow, regional biggest social and tourist joints are Tarnów, Nowy Sącz, Wieliczka (world famous, historical salt mine on the UNESCO list of World Heritage Sites), Auschwitz-Birkenau - former German Nazi concentration and extermination camp, Zakopane (very popular ski and mountain resort).

 RIS3 Priorities

-Małopolska is restructuring its RIS3 approach as the region implements new EPD model characterized by open and flexible line.
-Opportunities, barriers, and needs have been diagnosed and analysed in the prospect of global value chains, which helps incorporate regional domains into the wider technological, scientific and industrial streams.
+In RIS3 opportunities, barriers and needs have been diagnosed and analysed in the prospect of global value chains which helps incorporate regional domains into the wider technological, scientific and industrial streams.
 Moreover, the new generation of our RIS3 document (2030 frame) demands increased activity of RIS3 stakeholders and their higher autonomy in shaping the domains’ content.

 Małopolska offers two dimensional understanding of its RIS3 priorities, thus the proposed intervention is double-tracked.
 There’s a subjective, problem-oriented attitude that is applied toward the domains: